 Acrolinx undertakes to implement and comply with the technical and organizational measures required by Article 32 of the GDPR to protect your personal data: Acrolinx provides a level of confidentiality, integrity, availability, and resilience of processing generally appropriate in relation to the nature, scope, context, and purposes of processing by implementing appropriate technical and organizational security measures, so risks are permanently reduced.

-Rackspace hosts your Private Cloud instance on Amazon Web Services (AWS) EC2.
+Your instance is hosted on Amazon Web Services (AWS) EC2.
 Amazon Web Services adhere to specific security processes that are documented here and are ISO 27001 certified.

 V. Recipient of data

 Some of the processing of your personal data is carried out by Acrolinx affiliates or other subprocessors, e.g. AWS.
 Those are commissioned exclusively on the basis of an agreement about the commissioned data processing, in accordance with Art.
 28 para.
 3 GDPR.
 For a list of subprocessors Acrolinx uses, please refer to your data processing agreement with Acrolinx or contact email@example.com.